Antisemitism in Turkey: Opposition

+Public opinion

+In an 2008 survey by the Pew Research Center, 76% of Turks had an unfavourable view of Jews and 7% had a positive view on Jews.

 Turkish Jews are concerned about antisemitic sentiments in Turkey, for example, some private shops posted tablets with the inscription "Jews are not allowed".
 A similar concern is also raised by American Jewish organizations.